INSAR Cultural Diversity Research Award

 Application/Nomination: The application can be a self-nomination or nomination of another individual or team of individuals.
 The nominee must meet the following eligibility requirements:

-1) Description of the research conducted in under-served communities (1000 words max, Times New Roman, 12pt font, double spaced).
+1. Description of the research conducted in under-served and culturally diverse communities (a maximum of 1000 words, Times New Roman, 12pt font, double-spaced).

-a) Describe how this work addresses issues of cultural diversity in autism spectrum disorder.
+a) Describe how this work addresses issues of cultural diversity in autism as defined in this RFA.

-b) Specify the scope and significant impact the work has produced on improving lives of individuals with autism spectrum disorder in those communities.
+b) Specify the scope and significant impact the work has produced on improving lives of individuals with autism in those communities.
+Using the Cultural Diversity Research Award - Research Program Logic Model provided in this RFA, describe the work (inputs, outputs, and activities) and the impact (short-term, intermediate, and long-term) of your work on those communities.

-The application documents should be submitted as a single PDF document to the INSAR Cultural Diversity Committee, email@example.com by March 8, 2018.
+The application documents should be submitted as a single PDF document via the online submission form.
+Submit any application questions to the INSAR Cultural Diversity Committee, firstname.lastname@example.org.

-- Innovation or originality of research in underserved communities
+3. Innovation or originality of research in culturally diverse and underserved communities

 The recipient will be selected by representatives of the INSAR Cultural Diversity Committee and this committee’s INSAR Board liaison.